saxonsa/ADBS-Minibase/README.md

 ### Task3: Optimization
 The primary idea of optimization is following:

-1. **Swap Tables** Join two smaller tables first, then join with the one containing larger amount of tuples (Pending)
+1. **Swap Tables**: Join two smaller tables first, then join with the one containing larger amount of tuples (Pending)
 - Denote size of the number of tuples in all relations after selection operator performed
 - Let the table with smaller number of tuples be the left child, and the following larger one as its right child
-2. **Cost-based Scan** Implement (Hash) index-scan and use it when it performs better than fully-table scan (Pending)
+2. **Cost-based Scan**: Implement (Hash) index-scan and use it when it performs better than fully-table scan (Pending)
-3. Implement **cost-based join**, Hash join and Sort-Merge join, and perform them when it performs better than simple-nested loop join.
+3. Implement **cost-based join**: Hash join and Sort-Merge join, and perform them when it performs better than simple-nested loop join.
 (Pending)